nla/webrecorder/README.md

 * If you have any questions about how to use Webrecorder, please see our [User Guide](https://guide.webrecorder.io/).

-* If you have a question about your account on the hosted service (webrecorder.io), please contact us via email at [support@webrecorder.io](mailto:support@webrecorder.io)
+* If you have a question about your account on the hosted service (webrecorder.io), please contact us via email at [](mailto:)

 * If you have a previous Webrecorder installation (version 3.x), see [Migration Info](migrating-4.0.md) for instructions on how to migrate to the latest version.